TLS certificates

 Configuring a route to use the secret

 We now need to configure a route to use a secret.
 Routes can be created by following the instructions in exposing services to the internet.
-If you haven’t yet created your route, then using the kalix route create

-command, you can pass the flag --client-ca-secret my-root-ca
+command, you can pass the flag--client-ca-secret my-root-ca

 when you create it.
-Otherwise, you can update it:
+Otherwise, you can update it:kalix route update my-route --client-ca-secret my-root-ca

 Testing that the service is secured